 You’ll need an appraisal for any lender you approach.
 This is a professional third-party estimation of what your plans and your property are worth now and what they might be worth when you are done building.

 All appraisers should be adept at valuing your proposed building as if it already existed.
 They can combine that with an estimated worth of your property — whether you already own it or want to buy it as part of the overall construction loan.

 One of the more substantial obstacles you are likely to encounter is the unavailability of “comps” — other already existing barndominiums in your geographic area, One valuable ally in your search is the online powerhouse real estate search engine Zillow.

 At any given time, Zillow is tracking the relative value, current sales price and past prices of barndominiums nationwide.
 Just visit this link, and refine your search right down to the county in which you want to build — or buy.

 Whether the lender accepts the Zillow numbers as credible is, however, another matter.
 Most lenders have their own system for finding comps and you may have to just accept what they say and try to work within the parameters of what they say they will loan.

-Different kinds of loans
+Different kinds of loans for barndominiums

 There is a substantial difference between a construction loan and a traditional mortgage loan.
 Loans from banks, credit unions and even farm credit institutions are typically going to be higher than conventional mortgage loans and issued for shorter terms.
 Usually, that’s 15 years rather than the conventional 30-year mortgage most folks are used to.